SuboptimalEng/cpp-tutorials/028-att-vs-intel-syntax/README.md

 ## Titles

 - The First Thing You Should Change in LLDB
+- The First Thing You Should Change in LLDB (C++ Intel Syntax)
 - The First Thing You Should Change in LLDB (AT&T vs Intel Syntax)
-- Stop Using the Default LLDB Syntax
+- Why Your C++ Assembly Looks Weird (and How to Fix It)
+- Why your C++ assembly looks weird and how to fix it?
 - Stop Using the Default LLDB Syntax (AT&T vs Intel)
-- Why Your Assembly Looks Weird (and How to Fix It)
-- How to make LLDB show Intel syntax instead of AT&T and why?
 - AT&T vs Intel Syntax: Which Assembly Flavor Do You Prefer?

 ## References